-PhD Student, School of Health and Rehabilitation Sciences
+PhD Graduate, School of Health and Rehabilitation Sciences

-PhD student Caitlin Brandenburg participated in the Queensland Government pilot PhD Employment Experience program as part of UQ’s Career Development Framework and was placed within the State Library of Queensland.
+PhD graduate Caitlin Brandenburg participated in the Queensland Government pilot PhD Employment Experience program as part of UQ’s Career Development Framework and was placed within the State Library of Queensland.

 "I really enjoyed my placement experience at the State Library of Queensland.

 "I found it was helpful to be able to focus on something other than my thesis and go to a different workplace for a day or two a week.

 "The hours were also quite flexible, so my involvement didn’t impact my PhD at all.

 "My project involved investigating the measurement of the State Library’s online engagement.